Abdullah-Mar/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to display all lines except bin
+script to display all files starting with letter